 The same definition can be decorated multiple times.
 When a definition is decorated several times, the decorators are applied in the following order:

-Decorators from Magnolia Maven modules* are applied before decorators from light modules.
+Decorators from Magnolia Maven modules are applied before decorators from light modules.
+(A Magnolia Maven module is a Maven packaged module which contains a Magnolia Module descriptor.)

 If there are decorators from different Magnolia Maven modules, they are applied in the dependency order of modules declaring the decorators.